About Malory

 I'm a PhD candidate researching men's reading habits.
 I'm also an author who writes the books that research keeps telling me are missing.

-Here's something most people don't know: before the late nineteenth century, men were the dominant fiction readers.
+Before the late nineteenth century, men were the dominant fiction readers.
 The idea that fiction is for women and reading is what boys won't do is a recent cultural invention — a century and a bit old, recent enough that someone's great-grandfather would have laughed at it.
 It has hardened steadily since.
 By 2025, UK reading enjoyment had hit its lowest point in two decades.
 The gender gap is now 13.4 percentage points.
 Daily reading among 8–18s has halved since 2005.
 PISA 2022 found girls outperforming boys in 78 of 80 education systems, and about one in three boys across the OECD can't reach baseline reading proficiency.

 I also write it.
 Morgan & Merlin drops a reincarnated, cultivation-cursed protagonist into Dark Age Cornwall with the ghost of Merlin offering unhelpful commentary.
 The Soar Chronicles is a hardboiled detective series in a city where faith is literal currency.
 Punish the System, co-written with Cassius Lange, is a gritty post-apocalypse where surviving means tearing the establishment down.
 Under the name Jake Malory I write the combat-focused Psyker Marine — also known as the Galactic Invasion series — solo, and Arcane Galaxy, a space western co-authored with Troy Osgood.
 The Boy's Own Adventures line started with my son — partly to test whether the classic-adventure structure still works on a kid raised on screens, partly because I wanted him to have those books.
 I've also dropped a stack of stories into the Raconteur Press anthologies.